 While it is too early to know the true case of the Hoboken train accident, many people are pointing fingers at the train engineer, as he was the one person who was supposed to be in control of the train at the time of the incident.
 All we know now is that the train engineer, with almost thirty years of experience, woke up after the accident with no memory of how the accident happened.
 He recalls slowing the train down before the accident occurred, but nothing more.
 There may be numerous reasons why this accident occurred.
 Perhaps human error played a role, but it is simply too early to place blame on any possible cause at this time.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 Train accidents seem to be occurring more now than ever before, leaving numerous individuals severely injured or deceased.
 If you have suffered injuries after being involved in a train accident, or wish to discuss a loved one's injuries or death, speaking with a Georgia Train Accident Attorney may provide you with the information and guidance you need to move forward.
-With more than thirty-two years of professional experience, Montlick & Associates, is a firm that is focused on representing the rights and interests of injured clients.
+With more than 35 years of professional experience, Montlick & Associates, is a firm that is focused on representing the rights and interests of injured clients.